crohan009/volog/_posts/2020-06-01-model-based-reinforcement-learning.md

 ![Illustration of a reinforcement learning problem]({{ '/assets/images/agent_env.png' | relative_url }})
 {: style="width: 40%;" class="center"}
 *Fig. 1.
-An agent interacts with with environment (the world) by performing actions.
+Basic RL Problem: An agent interacts with with environment (the world) by performing actions.
 It's environment in turn gives it rewards or penalizes it for poor actions.
-The corresponding next state of the agent is also returned by the environment (MBRL algorithms use predictive models to generate 'hypothetical next-states').*
+The corresponding next state of the agent is also returned by the environment (MBRL algorithms use predictive models to generate 'hypothetical next-states').
+The agent uses this information to figure out its future actions to maximize its future rewards.*

 ---